scottgoering/HeaterMeter-wiki/Thermocouple-Amplifier-Testing.md

 ## Thermocouple Calibration

 After your HeaterMeter is assembled and fully operational, calibrating the thermocouple input may marginally improve its accuracy.
 Because HeaterMeter does not use a precision analog voltage reference, there's an inherent error in the measurement.
 Luckily this error is relatively constant for a build so it an be calibrated out.
-A point point calibration is all that is needed to determine an accurate reference voltage.
+A one point calibration is all that is needed to determine an accurate reference voltage.

 **Step 1** In the configuration webui, set the thermocouple mV/C to the reference 5 mv/C.